bluzelle/curium/docs/public/buildvalidatorsentry.md

           ]
         }

-    Look for your validator address here, as confirmation.
+    Look for your pubkey here, as confirmation.

 [Back](../../README.md)